 6. Injection Rate and Pressure

-Injection pressures shall not initiate new fractures or propagate existing fractures in the upper confining zone as that stratigraphic interval is described in the well BRU 232-09 Type Log (Exhibit 3-3 of the permit application).
-Neither shall the maximum injection pressure, measured at the wellhead, exceed 3,000 pounds per square inch gauge (psig), except as follows:
+Injection pressures shall not initiate new fractures or propagate existing fractures in the upper confining zone as that stratigraphic interval is described in the Type Log PTU-1 (Exhibit 6-1 of the permit application).